Collinformatics/HackTheBox/SkillsAssessment/SQLInjectionFundamentals/writeup.md

 - Note:

   - This exploit also allows us to create accounts with '' as the password, or with missmatched password inputs.

+## Exploit Database:

+The "search in conversation" input field uses a GET request to retrieve messages in the database.
+This represents a potential injection point.